CrystalFTG

 Aluminum has FCC lattice with a single atom per primitive unit cell.

-file is used in this example:
+The following structure.yml file is used in this example:

 # CrystalFTG